Skip to main content

 Health Leadership and Management Concentration Competencies Course Meeting Competency

-1. Leadership: Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
-312.700 Leading Organizations*
+1. Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
+312.700 Leading Organizations

-3. Professional and Social Responsibility: Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal development and leadership effectiveness.
+3. Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
 312.700 Leading Organizations

 Faculty Concentration Directors